-Sometimes, the political situation here on Earth can seem pretty bleak.
-But look on the bright side: Unlike the humans in these nine harrowing tales of alien invasion, at least we don't have extraterrestrial politics to contend with, too!
-Yet...
+Sometimes, the situation here on Earth can seem pretty bleak.
+But look on the bright side: Unlike the humans in these 12 harrowing alien invasion books, at least we don't have extraterrestrial politics to contend with!
+(Yet...).
+From a book about a spaceship landing in a Midwest field to an alien race that wants to breed with humans, these stories are anything but ordinary.

-Settle in for these nine thought-compelling, terrifying tales of otherworldly visitors, and cross your fingers that when and if first contact happens, we'll be ready to welcome our alien overlords.
+Settle in for these 12 thought-compelling, terrifying tales of otherworldly visitors, and cross your fingers that when and if first contact happens, we'll be ready to welcome our alien overlords.

 In Octavia Butler's Dawn, the first book in the series originally called Xenogenesis (now Lilith's Brood), the relationship between human and alien 'invader' is incredibly nuanced.
 The protagonist, Lilith, awakes in the hold of a mysterious spacecraft.
 She's been unconscious for centuries, since a nuclear holocaust destroyed much of humanity, including her family.